 To successfully bring about significant internal change, managers must develop solid and effective plans that focus on specific areas for improvement.
 And developing effective plans means basing action items on high-quality, real-time performance data.
 The data must include how the lines are running and where areas of improvement can be found.
 Worximity Technology is the industry leader producing and installing food processing performance monitoring systems.
 Our Smart Factory analytics software provides manufacturers with KPIs that lead to improvements in many areas, including throughput, across their operations.

 One important KPI generated by our Smart Factory analytics is overall equipment effectiveness (OEE).
 This measure tracks how effectively equipment is being used and aggregates three real-time operating values: performance, availability, and quality.
 By analyzing OEE results, manufacturers can determine the effectiveness of equipment and identify areas for increased throughput.

-Worximity offers a free seven-day OEE trial to demonstrate just how effective the measure is in showing equipment efficiencies and improvement opportunities.
+Worximity offers an OEE trial to demonstrate just how effective the measure is in showing equipment efficiencies and improvement opportunities.
 Our system provides data that not only includes OEE but also helps carry out analysis to accomplish these five goals.

 1. Conduct Preventive Maintenance and Reduce Downtime